MicrosoftDocs/dynamics365-guidance/guidance/resources/cs-agent-script-macro-sample.md

 ---
 title: AgentScript and Macro samples and types of agent scripts
 description: Learn about Microsoft's samples implementations of AgentScript and Macro that you can use to customize your Dynamics 365 Customer Service solution.
-titleSuffix: Customer Service samples and tools ms.date: 03/14/2024 ms.topic: conceptual
+titleSuffix: Customer Service samples and tools
 author: edupont04
 ms.author: viange
+ms.topic: conceptual
+ms.date: 03/14/2024
+ms.custom: O25-Service
 ---

 # AgentScript and Macro samples